MasterPackager/Windows-Application-Package-Manifest/README.md

 # Windows Application Package Manifest
-To help developers build Windows application packages that end-users love, enterprises want, and Windows OS needs.
+To help build Windows application packages that end-users love, enterprises want, and Windows OS needs.

 ## Why you should follow this manifest?